peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

     // the control points will initially be of this type of curve.
     // var srcBasis = [ .... ]; // To be supplied or filled in.
     // "dstBasis" is a 4x4 basis matrix for the destination curve type.
-    // It's defined here as the Bezier basis matrix for this example var dstBasis =[-1,3,-3,1, 3,-6,3,0, -3,3,0,0, 1,0,0,0];
+    // It's defined here as the B&eacute;zier basis matrix for this example var dstBasis =[-1,3,-3,1, 3,-6,3,0, -3,3,0,0, 1,0,0,0];
     // Step 1: Invert the destination basis matrix var invertedDest=H3DU.Math.mat4invert(destBasis)